-Oliver O’Connor, Chief Executive of the Irish Pharmaceutical Healthcare Association (IPHA), discusses the standards that can help to ensure the healthcare needs of Irish patients are met with valued, innovative medicines.
+Oliver O’Connor discusses standards that help ensure the healthcare needs of Irish patients are met with valued, innovative medicines.

 “In Ireland, pharmaceutical pricing can be an issue,” says O’Connor.
-“However, the IPHA have entered into a binding Agreement on the Supply and Pricing of Medicines to the Health Services with the Government.
-The Agreement provides a reliable framework for the process of bringing new medicines into the health services, and the pricing at which new drugs are offered and how this is changed every year.
+“However, the IPHA have entered into a binding Agreement on the Supply and Pricing of Medicines.
+This is to the Health Services with the Government.
+The Agreement provides a reliable framework for the process of bringing new medicines into the health services.

-“Under the Agreement, the pricing of community and hospital prices in Ireland is set to an average of ex-wholesaler price from 14 EU Member States and this is adjusted every year, downwards only.
+Each year 14 EU member states downwardly adjust and set this price.
 We have provided €12 million per month in savings since the 1st of August last year.”

 As well as having a predictable pricing framework to enable patients access to the medicines best suited to their needs as quickly as possible, O’Connor says it is vital that the reimbursement process is also predictable and administered efficiently.

 “An important part of this is ‘horizon scanning’ – reviewing new medicines that are to be offered into Ireland.
-This means that companies will show the HSE what they are intending to bring forward next year, so that the HSE will be able to provide adequate budgeting as well as plan the process properly, to ensure there is equity among all patients and one type of medicine doesn’t jump ahead of the queue.
+This means that companies will show the HSE what they are intending to bring forward next year.
+The HSE will be able to provide adequate budgeting as well as plan the process properly.
+This will help ensure there is equity among all patients and one type of medicine doesn’t jump in the queue.

-“If companies don’t go through a horizon scan, they may find themselves in a position where this new medicine has come up, patients need it, but the HSE hasn’t budget availability for it.”
+However some companies don’t go through a horizon scan.
+“They may find themselves in a position where this new medicine has come up, patients need it.
+But the HSE hasn’t budget availability for it.”

 Ireland still has some distance to go to get to the level of clinical trials seen in other countries.

-Before medicines are granted a license in Ireland, they must go through several stages of clinical trials.
-O’Connor says although the industry is continuing to invest in new research and development in universities and hospitals, Ireland still has some distance to go to get to the level of clinical trials seen in other countries.
+Granting a new medicine licence in Ireland requires several stages of clinical trial.
+O’Connor says the industry is continuing to invest in new research and development in universities and hospitals.
+However Ireland still has some distance to go to get to the level of clinical trials seen in other countries.

-“Countries like Denmark have good patient registries which makes it easier to set up a trial because you know the number of patients, their medical history, and so on.
+“Countries like Denmark have good patient registries.
+This makes it easier to set up a trial because you know the number of patients.
+Similarly you know their medical history, and so on.
 We don’t have that across the board in Ireland – in some areas, it is good but in others, it’s not.
 It’s a broader issue, but building patient registries does require more investment in IT in the health service.”